Hsieh Su-wei: Early years

-2006–2007: First WTA doubles titles
+2006–2007: First doubles titles

-In 2006, Hsieh lost in the final qualifying round at the Australian Open to former top-20 player Tamarine Tanasugarn but won her first main draw Grand Slam match en route to the second round in the women's doubles tournament.
+In 2006, Hsieh lost in the final qualifying round at the Australian Open to former top 20 player Tamarine Tanasugarn but won her first main draw Grand Slam match en route to the second round in the women's doubles tournament.
 She was more successful at the next two Grand Slams though.
 Qualifying to the main draw of the French Open for the first time, Hsieh was defeated in the opening round by local wildcard Mathilde Johansson.
 She also qualified to her first main draw at Wimbledon, but was beaten in her first match by the 23rd seed Anabel Medina Garrigues, while also losing in the first round in doubles.
 Hsieh failed to qualify for the US Open, though, falling at the final hurdle to Kirsten Flipkens.
-She was able to produce much stronger results on the ITF Circuit, reaching two singles and six doubles finals, and winning one singles and four doubles titles respectively.
+She was able to produce much stronger results on the ITF Circuit, reaching two singles and six doubles finals, and winning one singles and four doubles titles, respectively.

 The following year, Hsieh once again failed to qualify for either the Australian or US Opens, but qualified for the main draw at both the French Open and Wimbledon, where she lost in the first round both times.
 In doubles, she fell in the first round at three of the Grand Slam events, but made it to the second round at the French Open.
 Hsieh made a breakthrough though in doubles, starting with reaching two finals in Auckland and Bangalore in the first two months of the year with different partners.
 She then earned the biggest wins of her career with compatriot Chuang Chia-jung as the pair won the China Open, a Tier II tournament.
 This marked Hsieh's first title of any kind on the WTA Tour.
-They won a second title together the following week at the Hansol Korea Open, where she had reached her first WTA final three years earlier.
-She once again performed well on the ITF level, winning a pair of titles in both singles and doubles.
-While she finished the year ranked No. 143 in singles, she snagged her first year-end top-50 ranking in doubles, also her first top-100 ranking, by finishing 46th in the world.
+They won a second title together the following week at the Korea Open, where she had reached her first WTA final three years earlier.
+She once again performed well on the ITF Circuit level, winning a pair of titles in both singles and doubles.
+While she finished the year ranked No. 143 in singles, she snagged her first year-end top 50 ranking in doubles, by finishing No. 46 in the world.